thesigns/GitGym/README.md

-# GitGym 0.3
+# GitGym Page

-GitGym is a simple Git training repository.

-Note: you can open src/index.svg file in your browser.
+This is GitGym Page.